SCW-Aberystwyth/Introduction-to-HPC-with-RaspberryPi/_episodes/03-moving-data.md

 {: .challenge}

 > ## Using the `myquota` command.
-> 1. Login to a system of your choice (try cwl001, bwl001 or ssl001)
+> 1. Login to a system of your choice (try cwl001 or ssl001, bwl00X doesn't use quotas)
 > 2. Run the `myquota` command.
 > 3. How much space have you used and how much do you have left?
 > 4. If you had a job that resulted in 60GB of files would you have enough space to store them?